-When applying for a teaching post you could be up against some stiff competition.
-Some roles receive hundreds of applications, so the more you can do to make your application form stand out the better.
+When submitting your application letter you could be up against some stiff competition.
+Some teacher roles receive hundreds of applications, so the more you can do to make your application form stand out the better.

-To get some expert advice we spoke to Lynette Beckett, head of HR at the Evolution Academy Trust, about what it takes to make your application stand out.
+To get some expert advice we spoke to Lynette Beckett, head of HR at the Bright Futures Educational Trust, about what it takes to make your application stand out.

 Do your research before you put your application together.
 Read the job description and person specification, and research the school so you shortlist yourself.
 Don’t apply for a role if it doesn’t fit to you.